Top 10 Payroll Challenges HR Teams Face & How To Fix

 What is Payroll Software?

-Payroll software automates payroll processing through specialized digital tools.
+Payroll software automates payroll processing through specialised digital tools.
 These systems calculate salaries, generate slips, manage compliance, and store reports automatically.

 Cloud-based software further enables online access and multi-user collaboration.